borkdude/blog/posts/writing-clojure-highlighter.md

 [clojure-mode](https://github.com/nextjournal/clojure-mode) for better
 highlighting, I tried optimizing the JS output and got a look at the internals of [CodeMirror 6](https://codemirror.net/6/).
-I realized that writing a Clojure highlighter from scratch wasn't that hard if you had the right tools:
+I realized that writing a Clojure highlighter from scratch wasn't that hard if you had the right tools at hand:

-- A tool which can break Clojure code into parts, tells you what each part is (symbol, keyword, vector, etc.)  and also provides a way to put the parts together again.
+- A tool which can break Clojure code into parts, tells you what each part is (symbol, keyword, vector, etc.)  and also provides a way to put the parts together again, with preservation of whitespace.
 This tool is already available in [babashka](https://babashka.org/) and is a library called [rewrite-clj](https://github.com/clj-commons/rewrite-clj).
 - A tool that can provide additional semantic information: is a symbol a local or a var?
 The static analysis output of [clj-kondo](https://github.com/clj-kondo/clj-kondo) provides that information.

-Combining these ingredients was a couple of hours work and resulted in a 160 line script called `highlighter.clj` which is now used to do the highlighting of this blog.
+I spent my Sunday afternoon combining these tools which resulted in a 160 line script called `highlighter.clj` which is now used to do the highlighting of this blog.

 This blog post is a high level walkthrough of the code.
 Let's begin with the first step.